How Tight Should Soccer Cleats Be?

 • Knitted

-• Determine what playing surface you will play on the most?
+• Determine which playing surface you will play on the most?

 • Determine what studs you need